skylight-hq/skylight.digital/pages/toolkits/content_guide/17_definition_of_terms.md

 * **Admin operations:** refers to all the administrative activities (e.g., bookkeeping,  timekeeping, data management) that are part of the company’s business operations.
 Also known as “backoffice.”
 * **Bid & proposal (B&P):** a plan (proposal) and proposed cost (bid) for fulfilling the conditions outlined in a solicitation, such as an RFP (request for proposal).
 * **Business development lead:** an individual responsible for developing and executing Skylight’s overall strategy for winning a strategic business opportunity.
+* **Business model:** describes the rationale of how an organization creates, delivers, and captures value, in economic, social, cultural or other contexts.
 * **Business operations:** refers to all the day-to-day actions that are necessary for running the company and generating income.
 * **Capture:** an industry term describing the efforts that precede a formal proposal submission.
 The broad goal of a “capture” effort is to develop a strategy that puts Skylight in the best possible position to win new work or retain existing work with a customer.
 * **Client:** someone who engages with Skylight for professional service/support.
 There’s a lot of literature that goes to great lengths to draw distinctions between the terms “client” and “customer,” but we generally use them synonymously at Skylight, with a preference for “client.”